Third Hasina ministry

-The Third Hasina Cabinet was the Government of the People‘s Republic of Bangladesh headed by Sheikh Hasina that was formed after the 2014 general election which was held on 5 January 2014.
+The Third Hasina ministry was the cabinet of the People‘s Republic of Bangladesh headed by Sheikh Hasina that was formed after the 2014 general election which was held on 5 January 2014.
 The Awami League was assured of victory, with its candidates declared victors in 127 of the 154 uncontested seats by default.
 The elected MPs and Cabinet were sworn in on 9 January.